seelabs/rippled/docs/bridge/spec.md

         commonFields);
 ```

-#### Ledger ID
+#### Ledger Index

-The ledger id is a hash of a unique prefix for bridge object, and the fields
+The ledger index is a hash of a unique prefix for bridge object, and the fields
 in `STXChainBridge`.
 The C++ code for this is:

 ```c++